solana-foundation/core-community-call/call-notes/call_5.md

 **Jacob Creech:** Just a question for any of people from the Firedancer team.
 I know that you all have been working on QUIC.
 Did you all choose similar like received window parameters in tuning or have you all not gotten to that part yet?

-**Kelvin Bowers:** I don't think Nick is on this call, he had be the best person to answer it.
+**Kelvin Bowers:** I don't think Nick is on this call, he would be the best person to answer it.
 Let me go see if I can find Nick.

 **Jacob Creech:** Okay, thank you.